What is Sodomy?

 In general, sodomy laws across America (not too long ago) totally prohibited non-procreative activities between individuals.
 So, state governments were basing legislation on religious tenets, and passing laws that barred all sex acts (e.g., anal intercourse) other than vaginal intercourse.

-(c) When evidence relating to an allegation of aggravated sodomy is collected in the course of a medical examination of the person who is the victim of the alleged crime, the law enforcement agency investigating the alleged crime shall be financially responsible for the cost of the medical examination to the extent that expense is incurred for the limited purpose of collecting evidence.
+- When evidence relating to an allegation of aggravated sodomy is collected in the course of a medical examination of the person who is the victim of the alleged crime, the Georgia Crime Victims Emergency Fund, as provided for in Chapter 15 of Title 17, shall be financially responsible for the cost of the medical examination to the extent that expense is incurred for the limited purpose of collecting evidence.

-Contact sex crimes lawyer Larry Kohn at (404) 567-5515 for a FREE consultation.
-Why not talk to a Georgia Super Lawyer in criminal defense, who is also part of a 3-person legal team that has been named to Best law Firms in America by U.S. News & World Report since 2009?
+Why not talk to a Georgia Super Lawyer in criminal defense, who is also part of a 3-person legal team that has been named to Best Law Firms in America by U.S. News & World Report since 2009?
+Look for a nearby office in the metro Atlanta area or set up a Zoom meeting with Mr. Kohn.